 Buddha taught constantly for forty-five years.
-People from all walks of life, irrespective of caste or professions, from kings to courtesans, were drawn to him.
+People from all walks of life, irrespective of caste or profession, from kings to courtesans, were drawn to him.
 Buddha continued to preach his message of love and compassion till his death in 487 B.C.
 His last words were “Now, monks I have nothing more to tell you but that all that is composed is liable to decay, strive after salvation energetically.”
 Buddhism today is one of the four major religions in the world today.
 Buddha’s teachings of love compassion and self-tolerance are very relevant in today’s world.
-In this article we have included some of the best top 21 Tiny Buddha Quotes and Sayings to inspire you to lead a beautiful life full of contment.
+In this article, we have included some of the best top 21 Tiny Buddha Quotes and Sayings to inspire you to lead a beautiful life full of contentment.
 Om Mane Padme Hum.

 Please also check